tamarin-prover/tamarin-prover/manual/src/009_advanced-features.md

 preprocessor, and how to measure the time needed for proofs.
 <!--manual proofs,encoding tricks,-->

-Heuristics
+Heuristics {#sec:heuristics}
 ----------

-The commandline option `--heuristic` can be used to select which heuristic for goal selection should be used by the automated proof methods.
+The default heuristic for the automated proof methods can be set either through the inclusion of a heuristic choice in the protocol file, or by using a commandline option.
+A heuristic is specified as a word built from the alphabet `{s,S,c,C,i,I,o,O}`, with each letter describing a different way to rank the open goals of a constraint system.
+Specifying a default heuristic within a protocol file can be done by including `heuristic:` followed by the heuristic, or by using the `--heuristic` command line option with the heuristic as the argument.

-The argument of the `--heuristic` flag is a word built from the alphabet `{s,S,c,C,i,o,O}`.
-Each of these letters describes a different way to rank the open goals of a constraint system.
+The goal rankings are as follows.

 `s`:
 : the 'smart' ranking is the ranking described in the extended version of